Amstf/DDoS-Attacks-Detection-Using-Adversarial-Neural-Network/cicflowmeter/README.md

 # Python CICFlowMeter

-> This project is cloned from [Python Wrapper CICflowmeter](https://gitlab.com/hieulw/cicflowmeter) and customized to fit my need.(Implementation of real time IDS in order to detect DDoS attack in the netwrok traffic)
+> This project is cloned from [Python Wrapper CICflowmeter](https://gitlab.com/hieulw/cicflowmeter) and customized to fit my need.(Implementation of real time IDS in order to detect DDoS attack in the network traffic)